roku-oss/henka/README.md

 `installTerraform`, `terraformVersion` and `terraformBaseDir` parameters
 * you need to have valid terraform scripts and environment-specific configuration files
 * you need to add the plugin to your `build.gradle` and configure TerraformTask (provided by the plugin)
+* Terraform version should be 0.9.0 or higher

 ## What does it do?